 Ceremonies involving wearing masks of turtle shell were an important part of traditional life on Mer in the Torres Strait.
 British Museum Oc1855,1220.169

 Few of the reviews of the exhibition that followed, and there have been many, have endorsed Zoe Pilger’s views.
-Sculthorpe was relieved that the second she read was by the Guardian’s art critic Jonathan Jones (not to be mistaken with the Wiradjuri artist of the same name).
+Sculthorpe was relieved that the second she read was by the Guardian’s art critic Jonathan Jones (not to be mistaken for the Wiradjuri artist of the same name).
 He gave the show five stars, appreciating a focus on Indigenous art and culture that doesn’t shy away from history and politics.
 Acknowledging the ever-present repatriation debate, Jones ended by saying that “the only thing to be said for museum ownership is that it makes it possible to put on an exhibition as enlightening as this.”

 Other reviews that appeared around the same time engaged more directly with the section of the exhibition that deals with history since Captain Cook.
 The Times’s reviewer noted, for instance, that “Indigenous Australia represents more than just a fascinating jumble of artefacts.
 It sets out to present a wider, more subtly nuanced picture of the relationships between Aboriginal people and their colonisers… Even as it presents a confrontational history of fierce resistance to the relentless advance of the occupiers, of bloody attacks on settlers followed by even bloodier reprisals, it also speaks to two cultures coming together, attempting to understand one another.”